dacquaviva/yolonas-onnx-python/README.md

 # yolonas-onnx-python
-Example of training YOLO-NAS and exporting (ONNX) as well as inferencing with python using onnxruntime.
+Example of training <a href="https://github.com/Deci-AI/super-gradients/blob/master/YOLONAS.md">YOLO-NAS</a> and exporting (<a href="https://github.com/Deci-AI/super-gradients/blob/master/documentation/source/models_export.md">ONNX</a>) as well as inferencing with python using onnxruntime.

 ## Setup